Brief: This is a continually updated article to inform you about Linux Mint 19 release date, features and everything important associated with it.

 Linux Mint 19 Release Date

 Unlike Ubuntu, Linux Mint doesn’t follow a strict schedule.
-Therefore you only get an estimated release date for Linux Mint.
-Normally, a new major Mint version comes out around two months after the base Ubuntu release.
+Therefore you don’t have an exact release date but just an estimate of the week.

 What’s new in Linux Mint 19?

-The Mint welcome screen will have a UI revamp with links to the user guide and hint at things a user might want to do such as install codecs, popular apps, opt for popular settings etc.
+The Mint welcome screen has a revamp UI with links to the user guide and hint at things a user might want to do such as install codecs, popular apps, backups, opt for popular settings etc.

-4. Cinnamon will open apps faster in Linux Mint 19
+4. Cinnamon opens apps faster in Linux Mint 19

 Linux Mint team noticed that applications load faster in MATE and Xfce editions of Linux Mint.
 This led to an investigation of Cinnamon’s performance in launching applications.

-Based on the investigation, Cinnamon will be improved to open applications quickly.
+Based on the investigation, Cinnamon 3.8 has been improved to open applications quickly.
 Which means you Linux Mint 19 Cinnamon will feel slightly faster.
 A welcoming news for Cinnamon users.

 In earlier versions of Linux Mint, if you wanted to increase the volume beyond 100%, you could do that from the audio settings.
 However, this was not linked with the volume button on your system.
 You couldn’t go beyond 100% with the multimedia key.